boazbk/tcs/lec_02_representation.md

 ```

+> # {.remark title="Programming examples" #programmingrem}
+In this book, we will often illustrate our points by using programming languages  to
+present certain computations.
+Our examples will be fairly short, and our point will always be to emphasize that certain computations can be done concretely,
+rather than focus on a particular language feature.
+We often use Python, but that choice is rather arbitrary.
+Indeed, one of the messages of this course is that all programming language are in some sense _equivalent_ to one another, and hence we could have just as well used JavaScript, C, COBOL, Visual Basic or even [BrainF*ck](https://goo.gl/LKKNFK).
+>
+This is _not_ a programming course, and it is absolutely fine if you are not familiar with Python and don't follow the fine points of code  examples such as the above.
+Still you might find it instructive to try to parse them, with the help of websites such as Google or Stackoverflow.
+In particular, the function `int2bits` above uses the fact that the  binary representation of a number $n$ is the list  $(\floor{\tfrac{n}{2^i}} \mod 2)_{i=0,\ldots,\floor{\log_2 n}}$, which in Python-speak is written as `[ floor(n / 2**i ) % 2 for i in range(floor(log(n,2))+1)]`.

+__Well defined representations.__
-For the representation to be well defined, we need every natural number to be represented by some  string, where two distinct numbers  must have distinct representations.
+For a representation to be well defined, we need every natural number to be represented by some  string, where two distinct numbers  must have distinct representations.
 This corresponds to requiring the _encoding_ function to be one-to-one, and the _decoding_ function to be _onto_.

 > # { .pause }